Shelby Chong: Career

 Shelby Chong performed as Tommy's opening act at his comedy shows from 1996 to 2000, when she became his comedy partner.
 Since Cheech and Chong's reunion in 2008, Shelby performed as their opening act at sold-out comedy shows on their cross-country tour.

 Personal life

 In 1975 in Los Angeles, Fiddis married Canadian actor and comedian Tommy Chong, becoming his second wife.
-They adopted Marcus Wyatt (b.
-1967) in 1978.
-They have three additional children together: Precious (b.
+They have three children together: Precious (b.
 1968), Paris (b.
 1974), and Gilbran (b.
 1981).
-Shelby Chong is the stepmother to Tommy's two daughters from his first marriage, Rae Dawn and Robbi.
+They also adopted Marcus Wyatt (b.
+1967) in 1978.
 Marcus took the surname of his adoptive parents and siblings when he turned eighteen.
-He and three of his sisters have each pursued acting careers, and his two brothers have acted in occasional family movie productions.
+Shelby Chong is also the stepmother to Tommy's two daughters from his first marriage, Rae Dawn and Robbi.
+Marcus and all three of his sisters have each pursued acting careers, and his two brothers have acted in occasional family movie productions.